Kinderwood

-Kinderwood is an American animated television series that premiered on the Noggin mobile app on December 3, 2020.
+Kinderwood is an American animated series that premiered on the Noggin mobile app on December 3, 2020.
 The series was created by Otto Tang and developed by Carin Greenberg.
 It is produced by Titmouse, Inc. It is set in a fictional school called Kinderwood, which is able to transform into different environments.
 The main characters are the "Kinderkids," a group of five classmates who attend Kinderwood.

 The series was first announced on December 1, 2020, and it was available early on Noggin's Amazon Video channel on the same day.
 On December 3, one episode of the series aired on Nickelodeon to promote its debut on Noggin.
 Commercials for the show's Noggin debut also played on Nickelodeon's networks.

 Characters

 The five main characters are known as the "Kinderkids."